spencemcd/m7-css-intro/README.md

 ## Arranging elements
 Elements naturally arrange themselves on the page (from top to bottom, left to right) based on their size.

+### Display
 Each HTML element has a default `display` property that indicates how it will horizontally share space with other elements:

 >**Block level elements**: take up 100% of the width, and will not be in the same horizontal alignment as other elements.
 Examples include `<div>`, `<h1>` - `<h6>`, and `<form>`.